-Thyroid cancer is a type of cancer involving unregulated cell growth in the thyroid gland, which is located at the base of the neck.
+Thyroid cancer is a type of cancer involving unregulated cell growth in the thyroid gland, located at the base of the neck.
 It is a rare type of cancer, accounting for approximately 1% of all people diagnosed with cancer.

 - Asian ethnicity